 In May 1992, we entered into an exclusive agreement for worldwide representation, manufacturing and marketing of Cold-EEZE® products in the United States.
-Cold-EEZE®, a zinc gluconate glycine formulation (ZIGGTM), is an OTC consumer product used to reduce the duration and severity of the common cold and is available in lozenge and sugar-free tablet form.
+Cold-EEZE®, a zinc gluconate formulation (ZIGGTM), is an OTC consumer product used to reduce the duration and severity of the common cold and is available in lozenge and sugar-free tablet form.
 We have substantiated the effectiveness of Cold-EEZE® through a variety of studies.
 A randomized double-blind placebo-controlled study, conducted at Dartmouth College of Health Science, Hanover, New Hampshire, concluded that the lozenge formulation treatment, initiated within 48 hours of symptom onset, resulted in a significant reduction in the total duration of the common cold.

-On May 22, 1992, "Zinc and the Common Cold, a Controlled Clinical Study," was published in England in the Journal of International Medical Research, Volume 20, Number 3, Pages 234-246.
-According to this publication, (a) flavorings used in other Zinc lozenge products (citrate, tartrate, separate, orotate, picolinate, mannitol or sorbitol) render the Zinc inactive and unavailable to the patient's nasal passages, mouth and throat where cold symptoms have to be treated, (b) this patiented formulation delivers approximately 93% of the active Zinc to the mucosal surfaces and (c) the patient has the same sequence of symptoms as in the absence of treatment but goes through the phases at an accelerated rate and with reduced symptom severity.
+On May 22, 1992, "Zinc and the Common Cold, a Controlled Clinical Study," was published in England in the Journal of International Medical Research, Volume 20, Number 3, Pages 234 - 246.
+According to this publication, (a) flavorings used in other Zinc lozenge products (citrate, tartrate, separate, orotate, picolinate, mannitol or sorbitol) render the Zinc inactive and unavailable to the patient's nasal passages, mouth and throat where cold symptoms have to be treated, (b) this patented formulation delivers approximately 93% of the active Zinc to the mucosal surfaces and (c) the patient has the same sequence of symptoms as in the absence of treatment but goes through the phases at an accelerated rate and with reduced symptom severity.

-On July 15, 1996, results of a new randomized double-blind placebo-controlled study on the common cold, which commenced at the Cleveland Clinic Foundation on October 3, 1994, were published.
-The study "Zinc Gluconate Lozenges for Treating the Common Cold" was completed and published in The Annals of Internal Medicine - Volume 125 Number 2.
+On July 15, 1996, results of a randomized double-blind placebo-controlled study on the common cold, which commenced at the Cleveland Clinic Foundation on October 3, 1994, were published.
+The study "Zinc Gluconate Lozenges for Treating the Common Cold" was completed and published in The Annals of Internal Medicine- Volume 125 Number 2.
 Using a 13.3mg lozenge (almost half the strength of the lozenge used in the Dartmouth study), the result still showed a 42% reduction in the duration of common cold symptoms.

-In April 2002, we announced the statistical results of a retrospective clinical adolescent study at the Heritage School facility in Provo, Utah that suggests that Cold-EEZE® is also an effective means of preventing the common cold and statistically (a) lessens the number of colds an individual suffers per year, reducing the median from 1.5 to zero and (b) reduces the use of antibiotics for respiratory illnesses from 39.3% to 3.0% when Cold-EEZE® is administered as a first line treatment approach to the common cold.
+In April 2002, we announced the statistical results of a retrospective clinical adolescent study at the Heritage School facility in Provo, Utah that suggests that the Cold-EEZE® lozenge is also an effective means of preventing the common cold and statistically (a) lessens the number of colds an individual suffers per year, reducing the median incidence of colds from 1.5 to zero and (b) reduces the use of antibiotics for respiratory illnesses from 39.3% to 3.0% when Cold-EEZE® lozenges are administered as a first line treatment approach to the common cold.
+While these results are interesting, this study was not placebo controlled (every student received one Cold-EEZE® lozenge every day) and therefore, we cannot advertise Cold-EEZE® lozenges for prophylactic use.